This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- Your caregiver will measure your eye's length and how much it curves.
+- Your healthcare provider will measure your eye's length and how much it curves.
 He will also check your vision.
 This helps him choose the best IOL to put in your eye when the cataract is removed.
-Talk to your caregiver about these or other tests you may need.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

-- Your caregiver may give you antibiotic eyedrops to use for a few days before your procedure to prevent infection.
+- Your healthcare provider may give you antibiotic eyedrops to use for a few days before your procedure to prevent infection.

 The night before your procedure: